roldanbob/wh-docs-test/fhir/wp4h_c_gxp_fhir_examples.md

     }
 ```

-For this example, keep the following information in mind that the MedicationAdministration resource includes a number of extensions to the standard MedicationAdministration resource described in the FHIR DSTU2 specification.
+For this example, keep in mind that the MedicationAdministration resource includes a number of extensions to the standard MedicationAdministration resource described in the FHIR DSTU2 specification.
 For the sake of simplicity, only required extensions are shown.
 For more information about FHIR resources, see the [FHIR DSTU2 Resource list](http://hl7.org/fhir/DSTU2/resourcelist.html){: new_window}.

-For all FHIR examples, the `client key` and `client cert` are the key and certificate files of the client application that is signed and issued by the {{site.data.keyword.prodgroupname_short}} Certificate Authority.
+For all FHIR examples, the `client key` and `client cert` are the key and certificate files of the client application that is signed and issued by the {{site.data.keyword.prodgroupname_short}} certificate authority.

-## Use case 2: Adding a FHIR Bundle to the FHIR repository
+## Adding a FHIR Bundle to the FHIR repository
 {: #concept_d5b_djm_p1b__section_pfy_r34_jbb}

 You can include multiple FHIR resources into a single transaction that is called a "Bundle."